 Type 3 Expat.
 Live a downsized but perfectly acceptable existence outside of big Expat Villages, Major Resorts, and Pocitos/Punta Carreta.
 Rent the small casita or apartamento, or buy a very nice but modest house, for less than half what that equivalent property would cost in the USA.

 Type 4 Expat.
 Live like a local.
-And not a paid-by-Northern Hemisphere type of local.
-The link to T. W. Anderson’s Expat Guide has plenty of ideas and proof it’s possible.
+And not a paid-by-Northern Hemisphere type of local. (edit 2014-01-30 removed reference and link to organization we no longer recommend.)

 1 and 2 are definitely more expensive than North America.
 3 and 4 are definitely less.